100% Speedtrap Sunglasses Review: Premium Sport Performance

 HiPER Lens Technology

-The mechanism matters: standard tinted lenses reduce the intensity of all wavelengths proportionally.
-HiPER and similar contrast-enhancement technologies work by identifying the wavelengths that define the boundary between two objects you're trying to distinguish — a yellow ball against green grass, for example — and amplifying that contrast boundary by blocking the wavelengths that sit between those two color ranges.
+The mechanism matters.
+Standard tinted lenses reduce the intensity of all wavelengths proportionally.
+HiPER works by identifying the wavelengths that define the boundary between two objects you're trying to distinguish, a white ball against green outfield grass, and amplifying that contrast by blocking the wavelengths that sit between those two color ranges.

 HiPER Ruby is the variant most relevant to field sports.
-The ruby coating reflects red wavelengths and significantly boosts green-channel contrast, which makes the boundary between a white softball and natural green outfield grass visibly sharper.
-In practical terms: you pick up the ball earlier and maintain tracking through the trajectory more reliably.
-In side-by-side comparisons with PRIZM Field, HiPER Ruby is competitive — some players prefer the slightly warmer tint character of HiPER, others prefer PRIZM's tuning.
-Both are meaningfully better than standard tinted polycarbonate.
+The ruby coating reflects red wavelengths and significantly boosts green-channel contrast.
+In testing, ball tracking through the late-flight phase, when the ball is dropping against a green grass background, was noticeably sharper with HiPER Ruby than with a standard grey lens.
+You pick up the ball a beat earlier out of a pitcher's hand and hold the trajectory longer as it drops.
+In side-by-side comparisons with PRIZM Field, HiPER Ruby is competitive.
+Some players prefer the slightly warmer tint character of HiPER; others prefer PRIZM's tuning.
+Both are meaningfully better than standard tinted polycarbonate for grass-field tracking.

-The HiPER lens option adds roughly $30-50 to the Speedtrap's price versus the standard lens version.
-It's worth it for regular competitive play.
-For recreational use or low-priority practice gear, the standard lens Speedtrap still delivers excellent optics at a lower entry cost.
+The HiPER lens option adds roughly $30-50 to the Speedtrap's price over the standard lens version.
+For regular competitive play, that premium is worth it.
+For recreational use or low-priority practice gear, the standard lens Speedtrap still delivers solid optics at a lower entry cost.

 Frame and Fit

-The Speedtrap frame uses a combination of acetate and TPU (thermoplastic polyurethane) polymer.
-This pairing is less common than the full-nylon or O-Matter constructions used by Oakley and Tifosi.
+The Speedtrap frame combines acetate and TPU (thermoplastic polyurethane) polymer.
 Acetate provides rigidity and shape retention; TPU adds flexibility at the temples and contact points without the brittleness that straight acetate can develop over time.
-The result is a frame that holds its shape well under temperature changes — important if you leave sunglasses in a hot car between games.
+In practice, this means the frame holds its geometry well in heat, important if your sunglasses spend time in a dugout bag or a hot car between games.

 The single-piece shield spans the full visual field without a center bridge.
-For most players, this reads as a wider, cleaner field of view.
-For players with smaller faces, the shield can appear oversized and may not sit properly against the orbital.
-If you're between sizes or have a narrower face, try the Speedtrap on before committing — the single-size-fits-most design is the main fit gamble.
+For most players, this reads as a wider, cleaner view.
+For players with smaller or narrower faces, the shield sits too far off the orbital and proportionally oversized.
+The Speedtrap comes in one size, so if you're on the narrower end of the face width spectrum, try it on before committing.
+This is the main fit gamble with the design.

 The Speedtrap's wraparound shield geometry provides more continuous coverage than the Flak 2.0 XL's dual-lens design.
-This matters most for outfielders who are frequently looking upward into sky and sun — the uninterrupted lens surface eliminates any light leak around the nose bridge that can occur with dual-lens frames in very bright overhead conditions.
+This matters most for outfielders who are frequently looking upward into sky and sun: the uninterrupted lens surface eliminates any light leak around the nose bridge that can occur with dual-lens frames in overhead conditions.

-Tracking fly balls with HiPER Ruby is noticeably better than with a standard grey lens.
-The ball pops against the outfield grass in a way that makes depth reading easier, particularly during the late-flight phase when the ball is dropping against a green background.
-Line drives and ground balls in the infield don't benefit quite as dramatically, but even there the optical clarity of the HiPER lens reduces the eye strain of a two-hour game.
+Tracking fly balls with HiPER Ruby in afternoon games on natural grass was a genuine upgrade over a standard lens.
+The ball pops against the outfield green in a way that makes depth reading easier, particularly during the late-flight phase when the ball is descending against a grass background.
+Line drives and ground balls in the infield don't benefit quite as dramatically, but even there the optical clarity reduces eye strain over a full two-hour game.

 100% Speedtrap vs Oakley Flak 2.0 XL